(Last Updated on : 22-10-2019)

 Food Culture of Naga Tribes

-The Naga Tribes may eat roughly everything.
+The Naga Tribe may eat roughly everything.
 Rice is the staple food.
 Rice is eaten twice a day with fish curry, pork, mutton, or vegetables

 , fish, crabs